amplience/dc-extension-dom/HOSTING.md

 To build the extension, you will first need to install the project with `npm install` (`npm i`).
 Once installed, you can then build it with `npm run build`.

-If you want to test the extension in storybook, run storybook with `npmrun storybook` (`npm run start` to run locally).
+If you want to test the extension in storybook, run storybook with `npm run storybook`.

+If you want to run the extension itself locally, this can be done with `npm run start` .

 ## Publishing GitHub Pages on your fork

 After you've built your version of the DOM Editor extension, you can publish it with the following command:

-`npx gh-pages -d packages/extension/build`
+`npx gh-pages -d build`

 Note: if you're on a remote, you'll want to publish with this command:

-`npx gh-pages -d packages/extension/build -o remote-name`
+`npx gh-pages -d build -o remote-name`

 This will create or update the `gh-pages` branch on your repository for you.
 You may be asked for GitHub authentication, depending on how you configured Git in the first place.